JJ/raku-advent-calendar-article-2019/README.md

           zef test .
 ```

-Which is testing using this:
+Which is testing using this script:

 ```
 #!/usr/bin/env perl6